Kennesaw Medical Malpractice Lawyer

 - Pain and Suffering: Some injuries result in mental anguish or chronic physical discomfort.
 Although there are restrictions on the maximum amount that can be granted in some circumstances, Georgia law permits compensation for this.

 - Wrongful Death: If a loved one passes away due to medical malpractice, the family may be entitled to reimbursement for burial expenses, medical bills, and the psychological and financial toll that comes with losing a loved one too soon.
+Family members can seek compensation for their loss through a wrongful death claim.

 - Punitive Damages: A court may impose additional penalties as a form of punishment in severe situations where a physician or hospital engages in careless behavior.
 Georgia restricts the amount that can be given out but also acts as a cautionary tale to avoid making the same mistakes again.